-The Loopback Generation Mode (LB GEN MODE) setting defines the type of inband loop-up and loop-down codes that will be sent to the remote equipment.
-Three industry-standard codes are supported: dds, which sends a DDS-compatible latching loopback code in each of the DS0s that make up the circuit; v.54, which is compatible with CCITT V.54 standard and ft1, which is compatible with ANSI Fractional T1 standards.
-The final option, perf (performance data), activates an 8 kbps performance data monitoring channel (isolated from the total bandwidth of the circuit) that collects end-to-end performance statistics from a local HSU Card to a remote HSU Card.
+The Loopback Generation Mode setting defines the type of inband loop-up and loop-down codes that will be sent to the remote equipment.
+Three industry-standard codes are supported: dds, which will send a DDS-compatible latching loopback code in each of the DS0s that make up the circuit; v.54, which is compatible with CCITT V.54 standard and ft1, which is compatible with ANSI Fractional T1 standards.
+The final option, perf (performance data), activates an 8 kbps performance data monitoring channel (isolated from the total bandwidth of the circuit) that collects end-to-end performance statistics from a local HSU card to a remote HSU card.